 When the digestive system is trying to process something that it’s having a hard time with, the food particles are essentially sitting in the colon and fermenting.
 That is what causes the excessive, smelly gas that owners really want to get rid of.
 Improper digestion is mostly caused by what your dog is eating, but can also be caused by being obese, not getting enough exercise, and even some medical issues like having parasites or having an intestinal disease.

 For most dogs, the problem falls under the categories of diet and lifestyle.
-Here are some home remedies for dog gas that you can use today:
+Here are some home remedies for dog gas that you can use today and some instructions on how to help a dog with bad gas.

 Encourage Your Dog to Eat Slower